 As the short sale business matured, Phil spent less and less time training investors on short sales and adjusted his trainings to more profitable approaches that fit the current climate.
 But Phil’s mark on short sale investing education remains.
 He made a very big impact on investors all across the US who embarked on short sale investing.
 Does Phil Pustejovsky do short sales today?
 He has a few of those deals in the works but he says he cherry picks for just the best ones these days.
 He assigns the rest to agents and other investors who want to do a ton of work for very little upside.
 That’s how Phil Pustejovsky is connected to the phrase short sale.

 So many reviews of Phil Pustejovsky are many years old and some were caught up in that transition when short sales got much more difficult.
 Phil and his apprentices moved onto greener pastures once the short sale pond dried up.

 The proof is in the pudding.
 Phil and his team have produced greater results for their students than any other real estate investing mentoring program in history.
-When you read the reviews of people who have actually worked in the Freedom Mentor Apprentice Program, you find that the people fortunate enough to get into the program absolutely love it.
+When you read the reviews of Freedom Mentor customers who have actually worked in his Apprentice Program, you find that the people fortunate enough to get into the program absolutely love it.